rapid7/insightconnect-plugins/ping/help.md

 # Description

+The Ping plugin is used to check for network connectivity and response times.

-This plugin uses the uses the [GNU Ping](https://www.gnu.org/software/inetutils/manual/html_node/ping-invocation.html#ping-invocation) networking tool to check for host connectivity.
+This plugin uses the uses the [GNU Ping](https://www.gnu.org/software/inetutils/manual/html_node/ping-invocation.html#ping-invocation).

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Ping an address

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+_This plugin does not contain any requirements._

 # Documentation